By SA Editor Michelle Carini :

 Here's a list of the most recent bankruptcy announcements in the energy sector:

-Feel free to add anything that we might have missed in the comments section below.
+Feel free to add any that we might have missed in the comments section below.

 U.S. Oil Rig Count

-As per Baker Hughes , the number of active U.S. oil drilling rigs rose for the fifth straight week.
+As per Baker Hughes , the number of active U.S. oil drilling rigs rose this week, the biggest weekly climb since February.

 Weekly Natural Gas Storage Report and Summary